CotalkerPartners/json2csv2json/README.md

 ## json2csv2json
 Convert to and from object and csv.
 This is made using the Node.js Transform stream class.
+Also uses a special syntax that provides object nesting.

 # Example
 In the simplest form, the first row of a .csv like this: